NAVIGATION

 Are Hobbit Homes Easy To Maintain?

-When built well from the get-go, hobbit homes should be extremely simple to maintain.
-The goal with construction of a bermed house like a hobbit hole is to build the home entirely airtight.
-This is meant to keep out moisture, prevent cracking, and leave less hollow space overall for thigs to go wayward.
+When built well from the get-go, DIY hobbit houses should be extremely simple to maintain.
+The goal with construction of a bermed house like a hobbit hole is to build the home so it is entirely airtight.
+This will keep out moisture, prevent cracking, and leave less hollow space overall for things to go wayward.

 How Much Does It Cost To Build A Hobbit House?